jg-digital-media/jgdm-100DaysOfCode/work/log/round-4.md

+### R4D90:  Tuesday 26 May 2020
++ **Notes**
+  +  Finalised most of the styling for the PHP website.
+Confident of being able to put it live before the end of the week and I can't wait to release it.

++ **Technologies used** - HTML5, CSS PHP

 ### R4D89:  Monday 25 May 2020
 + **Notes**
   +  Bank Holiday session to polish off the rest of the currently available content on my new website.
 Now to concentrate on the styling before putting it live!